-Toronto is my current home, and also home to an ever-changing (seriously, it’s impossible to keep up with what’s opening and closing), awe-inspiring dining scene.
+Toronto is my current home, and also home to an ever-changing, exciting dining scene.
 These are not permanent or exhaustive lists, but rather a set of evergreen pages for those looking for my personal at-the-moment picks.

 Feel free to leave other suggestions below!

 You need a restaurant to impress your dinner guest.
 Maybe it’s a third date.
 Maybe it’s a birthday party.
 Maybe it’s a business client that you want to entertain over a great wine menu.
 The following restaurants will ensure that you have a good time, but more importantly, that you look good choosing it.
 Average price between $60-100 a person.

 Drop in and eat something satisfying, with or without a drink or two

 Sometimes you want a full meal, and sometimes you just need something to get you from Point A to Point B. In these circumstances, these places will do the trick.
 All of these restaurants feature easy, satisfying meals in a cool setting.
 Remember: cheap and easy doesn’t have to be mediocre.
 Average price between $10-20 a person.